thirdweb-dev/unity-sdk/README.md

 // Configure the connection
 var connection = new WalletConnection(
-  provider: WalletProvider.Paper,          // The wallet provider you want to connect to (Required)
+  provider: WalletProvider.EmbeddedWallet, // The wallet provider you want to connect to (Required)
-  chainId: 1,                              // The chain you want to connect to (Required)
+  chainId: 5,                              // The chain you want to connect to (Required)
   email: "email@email.com"                 // The email you want to authenticate with (Required for this provider) );